 - no backpacks allowed for this one.

-5. Visit inside the Duomo di Milano (this is the only church on the list!)
+5. Visit inside the Duomo di Milano

 Seeing as I had the combination ticket (climb, church and museum), I thought I’d make good use of my purchase and pop inside the church.
 Also, I don’t want Google Photos to think I’ve fallen out with my mate, Jesus.
 Even church-jaded me could appreciate how spectacular the church is.
 The stained glass windows and the gigantic pipe organ are the most striking features.